-Tucson DUI Attorney
+Tucson DUI Attorneys

-The DUI Defense Firm You Want on Your Side
+The DUI Defense Firm You Want on Your Side — the Other DUI Squad

-All drivers should be aware of their rights when being pulled over for a DUI, click here to read attorney St. Louis' article regarding the Do's & Don'ts when being pulled over for a suspected DUI.
+All drivers should be aware of their rights when being pulled over for a DUI, click here to read Joe St. Louis' article regarding the Do's & Don'ts when being pulled over for a suspected DUI.

 Effective Defenses in Challenging DUI Cases

 Because our law firm is 100% dedicated to criminal and DUI defense, and representing individuals who have been injured or had their rights violated by the state or government, we devote our efforts and resources to developing successful tactics to fight charges in the criminal justice system.
 We take on the most challenging DUI cases, including:

 - DUI Manslaughter & DUI Homicide — If you are accused of DUI driving (drugs or alcohol) and are involved in a fatal accident, you can be charged with negligent homicide, manslaughter or even second degree murder, which requires anyone convicted of that crime to serve 10-25 years in prison.

 - DUI Felony Aggravated Assault — You can be charged with aggravated assault (carrying mandatory prison time if you are convicted) if you injure someone in an accident where you are accused of DUI driving (drugs or alcohol).

 - DUI Felony Criminal Damage — You can be charged with a felony if you damage someone’s car or property while you are accused of DUI driving (drugs or alcohol).

 - DUI Felony Endangerment — You can be charged with felony endangerment if you are accused of recklessly endangering the safety of others on roadway “with a substantial risk of imminent death or physical injury” (note how broad that category is) while you are accused of DUI driving (drugs or alcohol) This is typically charged when someone is charged with a DUI and there has been an accident, but no one was seriously injured.